Applying for a Dutch-taught programme? Check the Dutch language requirements.

 Follow the steps below if you wish to officially request an exemption for the English language requirement of the Graduate School of Humanities:

-- Officially request exemption at least 1 month before the official Master’s programme application deadline, to allow the Examinations Board enough time to review your request.
+1. Officially request exemption at least 1 month before the official Master’s programme application deadline, to allow the Examinations Board enough time to review your request.

-Master's programme deadline: 1 March 2023
+Master's programme deadline: 1 March 2024

-Exemption request deadline: 1 February 2023
+Exemption request deadline: 1 February 2024

-Master's programme deadline: 15 May 2023
+Master's programme deadline: 15 May 2024

-Exemption request deadline: 15 April 2023
+Exemption request deadline: 15 April 2024

-This means that for the academic year 2023-2024, the deadlines to submit an exemption request for the English language proficiency requirement have passed. - Upload sufficient documentation to support your case in the exemption request, see below for examples of such documentation.*
+2. Upload sufficient documentation to support your case in the exemption request, see below for examples of such documentation.*

-If you fail to upload sufficient supporting documentation, your request for exemption will be denied. - DO NOT submit an incomplete (i.e. lacking proof of English language proficiency) Master’s application.
+3. DO NOT submit an incomplete (i.e. lacking proof of English language proficiency) Master’s application.
 Incomplete Master’s applications are rejected.

 If you are granted a waiver for the English language proficiency requirements, submit your MyInfo application including proof of your granted waiver before the Master’s application deadline.